prasanjit101/manthan-1/README.md

 ***

 ### Example to ADD TEST
-* Set the URL TO `https://manthan-backend.herokuapp.com/tests/add` to add a test.
+* Set the URL TO `https://manthan-backend.herokuapp.com/tests/add` to add a test and get _id of test .

     Example Input:
     ```json